Azure-Samples/key-vault-node-deploy-certificates-to-vm/README.md

  * [operations.ts](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/keyvault/keyvault-certificates/samples/typescript/src/operations.ts) - Examples for Key Vault certificate's operation tasks:

      * Create a new certificate
-     * Gets the creation operation associated with a specified certificate
+     * Get the creation operation associated with a specified certificate
-     * Deletes the creation operation for a specified certificate that is in the process of being created
+     * Delete the creation operation for a specified certificate that is in the process of being created
      * Get the certificate

  The Key Vault keys SDK in this repo is **@azure/keyvault-keys**.
 It's strongly recommended that you use the [latest](https://www.npmjs.com/package/@azure/keyvault-keys) version of the key vault SDK package, please refer to the following examples: